maldan/denolib-bytearray/readme.md

-# The Library for works with bytes and bits
+# Byte array module for deno for convenient work with bytes and bits.

 ---